 3) a contribution to the general work and life of the University and Community

 The Chancellor's Prize Committee will bear in mind the availability of other awards (academic, sports, music, the arts and service to the community).

 Making a nomination

 Nominations should be made by a member of University staff.
-The Committee welcomes self-nominations; however, these should be supported with a reference from the nominee’s Tutor, Head of Department, Director of Studies or any other member of staff within the nominee’s department/School.
+The Committee welcomes self-nominations; however, these should be written in third person and supported with a reference from the nominee’s Tutor, Head of Department, Director of Studies or any other member of staff within the nominee’s department/School.

-Full guidance is included within the nomination form for our 2023 prize.
+Full guidance is included within the nomination form.

 See past years' winners.